Modulus for bases of matroids: Modulus for the base family of a matroid

 \begin{lemma} Given a matroid $M(E,\cI)$, let $\cB$ be the base family of $M$.
 Let $\widetilde{\cB}$ be a Fulkerson dual family of $\cB$.
 Let $\eta^*$ be the optimal density for $\Mod_2(\widetilde{\cB})$.
 Then, \bi \item[(i)] For any subset $X \subseteq E$, we have:

 Moreover, equality holds in (\ref{eq:etaX}), if and only if, every fair base $B \in \cB^f$ satisfies $r(E - X) = |B - X|$. \item[(ii)] For any subset $Y \subseteq E$, we have:

-Moreover, equality holds in (\ref{eq:etaY}), if and only if, every fair base $B \in \cB^f$ satisfies $r(Y) = |B \cap Y|$. \ei \end{lemma} \begin{definition} The set $X$ is said to be as a Beurling set, if equality holds in (\ref{eq:etaX}).
-The set $Y$ is said to be a complement-Beurling set, if equality holds in (\ref{eq:etaY}). \end{definition} \begin{remark} Note that, since $r(E)=\eta^*(E)$, a set $X$ is a Beurling set if and only if $E - X$ is a complement-Beurling set. \end{remark}
+Moreover, equality holds in (\ref{eq:etaY}), if and only if, every fair base $B \in \cB^f$ satisfies $r(Y) = |B \cap Y|$. \ei \end{lemma} Let us introduce the notions of {\it Beurling sets} and {\it complement-Beurling sets} in the following definition.
+The term `Beurling' is inspired by Beurling’s Criterion and the notion of Beurling families in the theory of modulus; see \cite[Theorem 2.1]{pietrominimal}. \begin{definition} The set $X$ is said to be a {\it Beurling set}, if equality holds in (\ref{eq:etaX}).
+The set $Y$ is said to be a {\it complement-Beurling set}, if equality holds in (\ref{eq:etaY}). \end{definition} \begin{remark} Note that, since $r(E)=\eta^*(E)$, a set $X$ is a Beurling set if and only if $E - X$ is a complement-Beurling set. \end{remark}

 \begin{proof}[Proof of Lemma \ref{lem:eta_tightset}] Write $\eta^* = \cN^T\mu^*$ for some pmf $\mu^*$ optimal for the $\MEO$ problem, as in Theorem \ref{thm:meomod}.
 Then,

 where the last line follows by applying the second inequality in (\ref{eq:BcapX}).
 Finally, to complete the proof of part (i), we note that $\sum_{B \in \cB}\mu^*(B)=1$.